 CCS reconciliation conditions not met

-An individual fails to meet the reconciliation conditions by not lodging a tax return or, where they are not required to lodge a tax return, by not advising Centrelink of their ATI by lodging a non-lodgement advice to the ATO.
+An individual fails to meet the reconciliation conditions by not lodging a tax return or, where they are not required to lodge a tax return, by not advising Centrelink that they are not required to lodge a tax return and confirming their income.
 These obligations also apply to any partner of a claimant during that financial year.

-The first deadline by which reconciliation conditions must be met is 1 year after the end of the financial year in which CCS entitlement (1.1.E.30) was determined - i.e. 1 July following the relevant income year.
-If the individual (and any partner) does not meet the reconciliation conditions before the first deadline, a debt will be raised for the subsidy that has been paid in relation to the CCS year (i.e. all CCS fortnights (1.1.C.10) that start in the financial year).
-In addition, determinations of no entitlement (i.e. no CCS payments) will be made from the first deadline until the individual meets the reconciliation conditions.
+The first deadline by which reconciliation conditions must be met is one year after the end of the financial year in which CCS entitlement (1.1.E.30) was determined - that is, 1 July following the relevant income year.
+If reconciliation conditions have not been met by the first deadline, a determination of no entitlement (that is, no CCS payments) will be made until the individual meets the reconciliation conditions.

 If an individual meets the reconciliation conditions after the first deadline but before the second deadline, their CCS entitlement will resume from the week in which reconciliation conditions were met.

 The second deadline is the end of the second year after the end of the financial year in which CCS entitlement was determined.
-If reconciliation conditions have not been met by the second deadline, the individual will lose their eligibility for CCS, and recovery will commence for any debt amount that was raised when reconciliation conditions were not met by the first deadline.
+If reconciliation conditions have not been met by the second deadline, the family’s CCS eligibility is cancelled, and debt recovery will commence for the subsidy that was paid in relation to the CCS year (that is, all CCS fortnights (1.1.C.10) that start in the financial year).

 Loss of eligibility for CCS will also result in a loss of eligibility for ACCS, if applicable.
 In order to regain eligibility and entitlement to CCS and/or ACCS, the individual will need to ensure they meet reconciliation conditions for all financial years in which CCS entitlement was determined, before they will be able to make a new effective claim for CCS.

-Example 2: Trish received CCS in the 2018-19 financial year.
+Example: Trish received CCS in the 2018-19 financial year.
 She was partnered with Clive for the whole financial year.
 Trish and Clive fail to lodge tax returns for 2018-19 by July 2020 (the first deadline).
 Trish loses her entitlement to CCS, so no CCS payments are made to her approved provider on her behalf from 1 July 2020 onwards.
-A debt is raised by Centrelink for the amount of CCS Trish received in the 2018-19 financial year.
-The debt amount is raised, but will not be recovered, unless the second deadline is reached without Trish and Clive having met the reconciliation (1.1.R.10) conditions.
 Trish and Clive lodge their tax returns on 23 July 2020.
 Trish starts receiving CCS entitlement from the week in which she met the reconciliation conditions and is not entitled to any subsidy for the period 1 to 22 July 2020.
-The debt amount raised in relation to the 2018-19 financial year is cancelled.

 Assessment of ATI